 - Has stretched skin and an enlarged areola after weight loss or after pregnancy

-The breast lift is done on an outpatient basis and may be done under a general anesthetic or with a mild sedation.
+The Breast lift is an outpatient procedure that we can do under a general anesthetic or with mild sedation.
 The operative time is one and a half hours.
-An incision is made around the areola and may also extend down from the areola to beneath the breast.
+Your surgeon will make an incision around the areola and may also extend down from the areola to beneath the breast.
 In general the greater the sagging of the breast, the longer the incision will be.
-The nipple is not detached in an attempt to avoid any loss in sensation to the breast (see fig 1 ).
-The skin envelope is redraped around the newly formed breast mound to give a more rounded and perky appearance (see fig 2).* All patients are discharged home on the same day of surgery with a support bra in place.
-This procedure is often performed in conjunction with other body contouring procedures including tummy tuck or the upper arm lift.
+For security reasons, we do not detach the nipple to avoid any loss in sensation to the breast (fig 1 ).
+We then, redrape the skin envelope around the newly formed breast mound to give a more rounded and perky appearance (fig 2).
+At that time, we discharge the patient home on the same day of surgery with a support bra in place.
+Dr. Ewings often perform this procedure in conjunction with other body contouring procedures including tummy tuck or the upper arm lift.

-Recovery*: Most patients rate the pain level as a 5 on a scale of 1 to 10.* All patients are given detailed, written postoperative instructions and prescriptions for antibiotics and pain control.
-Light activity is tolerated well in the first week.
-Most patients are never so incapacitated that they can not take care of their own basic needs.
-We see you in one week after your procedure.
-At that time all your dressings and your sutures are carefully removed.
-Your postoperative recovery and activity levels are again discussed and an anticipated date for your return to work is discussed.
-Light employment is tolerated after two weeks, with heavy lifting and regular activity in 3 to 5 weeks.* You are also given detailed instructions for care of your suture lines so as to help prevent excessive scarring.
-Your final consultation usually occurs 5 months after your procedure.
+Recovery*: The doctor will give detailed, written postoperative instructions and prescriptions for antibiotics and pain control to all patients.
+During the first week, you’ll be able to tolerate some light activity.
+Most patients can usually take care of their own basic needs.
+We see you again in one week after your procedure.
+At that time, the surgeon will carefully remove all your dressings and your sutures.
+After that, we’ll discuss Your post-operative recovery and activity levels again as well as an anticipated date for your return to work.
+You’ll be able to tolerate light employment after two weeks, with heavy lifting and regular activity in 3 to 5 weeks*.
+You will also receive detailed instructions for the care of your suture lines so as to help prevent excessive scarring.
+The final consultation usually occurs 5 months after your procedure.

 Male Breast Lift or Reduction

 Obesity in men often leads to breast enlargement, a condition referred to as Gynecomastia.
-This is treated with a combination of liposuction and skin removal.
-The pattern of scars varies with the amount of correction needed, but they are often well concealed by chest hair.
+We treat this with a combination of Skin Removal and Liposuction Wisconsin.
+The pattern of scars varies with the amount of correction needed, but we often leave them well concealed by chest hair.
 Risks of the procedure are bleeding and infection.
-The recovery time is about one week.*
+Recovery time is about one week.*

-Loose skin on the neck and face can be corrected with a variety of face and necklift procedures.* The common feature of these procedures is that the scar is hidden along the front of the ear and in the hair.
-This procedure may be done as same day surgery or with an overnight stay.
+We can correct loose skin on the neck and face with a variety of face and necklift procedures.* The common feature of these procedures is that we hide the scar along the front of the ear and in the hair.
+Dr. Ewings might do this procedure the same day surgery or with an overnight stay.
 Bruising and swelling is worst during the first two weeks.* Risks include bleeding and, rarely, injury to facial nerves.* For a more detailed description of this procedure refer to our Facelift Procedure under cosmetic surgery.